TOP SPRAY FOAM QUESTIONS AND BEST ANSWERS

 CAN I USE SPRAY FOAM FOR JOIST POCKETS?

 Regular insulators like fiberglass and cellulose aren’t that effective in joist pockets (also known as joist cavities).
 Whether open or closed cell, spray foam insulation contractors in Toronto manage to fill all the cracks and smaller voids.
 This makes it perfect for joist pockets.
 Additionally, its moisture-resistance will prevent all kind of damages such as mold growth and rot.

 WHAT OTHER SURFACES ARE SPRAY FOAM-FRIENDLY?

 It’s no coincidence spray foam is so popular with modern homeowners.
 It can be installed literally everywhere, including on wood, concrete, plywood, cinder, block, and brick.
-The only thing that must be avoided are greasy and oily areas that can immensely complicate and disrupt the application process.
+The only thing that must be avoided is greasy and oily areas that can immensely complicate and disrupt the application process.

 WILL IT IMPROVE SOUNDPROOFING IN THE HOUSE?

 Insulation contractors in Toronto speak highly of the soundproofing qualities spray foam provides.
 Highly noise absorbent spray foam, especially open cell, is ideal the ideal sound attenuator, even for hard-to-reach areas and irregular surfaces.
-With it, exterior noise remains blocked while interior is safely kept inside.
+With it, exterior noise remains blocked while the interior is safely kept inside.

 DOES IT COME WITH WARRANTIES?